-About a hundred years ago, relativity and quantum theory replaced the previous 200-year-old Newtonian model with a world of malleable time, curved space and matter probability waves.
-A century of research has confirmed both theories in their respective cosmic and sub-atomic domains yet they contradict each other, as relativity creates infinities at quantum lengths and quantum field tricks fail for gravity.
-As one physicist states:
+About a hundred years ago, relativity and quantum theory replaced Newton’s 200-year-old paradigm with a world of malleable time, curved space and quantum waves.
+A century of research has confirmed both theories in their respective cosmic and sub-atomic domains yet they contradict, as relativity gives point infinities and quantum field tricks fail for gravity.
+As one physicist says:

 “Mankind has uncovered two extremely efficient theories: one that describes our universe’s structure (Einstein’s gravity: the theory of general relativity), and one that describes everything our universe contains (quantum field theory), and these two theories won’t talk to each other.”
 (Galfard, 2016)

-This schism existed at the heart of physics last century and essentially nothing has changed since.
-It is as if the universe has two different rule books, one for the very small and one for the very large with nothing in common, as the very large rules don’t work for the very small and the very small rules don’t work for the very large.
+This schism lay at the heart of physics last century and nothing has changed since.
+It is as if the universe has two different rule books, one for the very small and another for the very large, with nothing in common.
+In a nutshell, the rules for the very large don’t work for the very small and the rules for the very small don’t work for the very large.

-1. Quantum theory: Assumes that quantum states evolve on a static space and time background (Smolin, 2006) that relativity assures us doesn’t exist.
+1. Quantum theory: Assumes that quantum states evolve on a space and time background that is fixed (Smolin, 2006), but relativity assures us that it isn’t so.

-2. Relativity theory: Assumes that foreground objects follow fixed trajectories that quantum theory assures us isn’t so.
+2. Relativity theory: Assumes that foreground objects follow fixed trajectories, but quantum theory assures us that it isn’t so.